Mitt Romney, August 30th, 2012, Republican Convention, Tampa, Florida.

 Pelosi apparently isn't going.

-Hillary Clinton is not gonna.
+Hillary Clinton is not going to.

 She doesn't want to be anywhere near there.

-I mean, that could be embarrassing.
+You know, if Bill hits on Sandra Fluck, I mean, that could be embarrassing.

-They're gonna have a real tough time demonizing Paul Ryan.
+In part, they're going to have a real tough time demonizing Paul Ryan.

-So I want to warn you don't be surprised if they zero in on me among other people that they try to demonize.
+So I want to warn you: don't be surprised if they zero in on me among other people that they try to demonize.

 I think that's a given.